SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 <a name="validation-options"></a>

-In most cases validation constraints are defined for Protobuf message fields such as if a field must be populated or its must be withing a range, or have match a regular expression.
+In most cases validation constraints are defined for Protobuf message fields such as if a field must be populated or it must be withing a range, or match a regular expression.
 Not so often it may be necessary to require a combination of fields.
 In this case, validation options are defined at the level of a corresponding message type.